Logo

 James Buchanan joined the majority in blocking the rule, with most senators of the belief that it would have the reverse effect of strengthening the abolitionists.

-James Buchanan was offered the position of Secretary of State in the Polk administration, as well as the alternative of serving on the Supreme Court.
+James Buchanan was offered the position of Secretary of State in the Polk administration or, as the alternative, a seat on the Supreme Court, to compensate him for his support in the election campaign but in order to eliminate him as an internal party rival.

 James Buchanan accepted the State Department post and served for the duration of Polk's single term in office.